zcash/zips/zip-draft-multisig-dev-fund.rst

 This proposal does not address the following closely related issues:

 - Details of the decision-making process for supporting or rejecting this or other relevant proposals by the ECC, the ZF, or other Zcash stakeholders.
-That said, the authors of this proposal believe it to be desirable for any decision by the ECC and the ZF on the issue described in the Motivation section above to be preceded by at least the following procedures for measuring community sentiment, listed in the August 6, 2019 statement by the ZF [#ZFSTATEMENT]_:
+That said, the authors of this proposal believe it to be desirable for any decision by the ECC and the ZF on the issue described in the Motivation section above to be preceded by at least the following procedures for measuring community sentiment, listed in the August 6, 2019 statement by the ZF [#ZF-statement]_:

   - Reviving the Community Advisory Panel with an opportunity for new members of the Zcash community to join.
-The Panel is expected to vote on all proposals that meet the basic ZIP draft requirements [#ZIPGUIDE]_;
+The Panel is expected to vote on all proposals that meet the basic ZIP draft requirements [#zip-guide]_;

   - Miner signalling whereby mining pools can signal their support of specific proposals using their ability to embed arbitrary messages in the mined blocks;

   - Methods for measuring community sentiment MAY also include Zcash Forum user signalling limited to accounts created before a certain date.
 Ideally, all  ZEC holders would also be able to signal their support of specific proposals but, given current technical limitations, this may not be feasible.
 The outcome of the two procedures listed above, as well as any other that end up getting implemented for the same purpose, should in our opinion play a central role in determining the official position of both the ECC and the  ZF on the issue described in the Motivation section of this proposal.

-- Question of whether the ECC should reorganize itself into a non-profit, as suggested by the ZF in their August 6, 2019 statement. [#ZFSTATEMENT]_ The current proposal neither prescribes nor excludes the option of the ECC becoming a non-profit.
+- Question of whether the ECC should reorganize itself into a non-profit, as suggested by the ZF in their August 6, 2019 statement. [#ZF-statement]_ The current proposal neither prescribes nor excludes the option of the ECC becoming a non-profit.
 The authors consider the basic governance rules of the Zcash Development Fund outlined above sufficient to ensure transparency and accountability, regardless of whether the Applicant is a for-profit or a non-profit entity.
 According to the current proposal, funding from the Zcash Development Fund would be available to both for- and non-profit entities, thereby allowing for maximal flexibility in terms of the types of activities that can be funded.

 Security Considerations
 =======================